Mount Eliza Escarpment Project

 The tree removals are not the end!
 BGPA will work to restore the Mount Eliza escarpment.

-These necessary landscape changes have provided the opportunity to ‘reimagine’ this popular area with a focus on culture, native plantings and greater visitor amenity.
+These necessary landscape changes have provided the opportunity to ‘reimagine’ the area with a focus on culture, environmental restoration and greater visitor amenity.

 Putting the focus on culture

-BGPA and the Department of Primary Industries and Regional Development (DPIRD) recognise the significance of this site to Traditional Owners.
+BGPA and the Department of Primary Industries and Regional Development (DPIRD) recognise the significance of the area to Traditional Owners.
 All efforts are being made before, during and after the project to consult Whadjuk Noongar Traditional Owners and protect cultural heritage.

-The next step seeks to create an environment that reflects Whadjuk Noongar culture, history, and values and reestablish Mount Eliza escarpment as a meaningful connection between Kings Park and the Swan River.
+The next step seeks to create an environment that reflects the cultural sensitivity and environmental stewardship of Whadjuk Noongar culture, history, and values and reestablishes Mount Eliza escarpment as a meaningful connection between Kings Park and the Swan River.

 Why native plantings are so important

 Biosecurity and climate change are becoming greater challenges every day.
-Local flora species are much more resilient to threats as well as vital habitat and food for our native animals and birds.
+Evidence shows that restoring ecological systems greatly improves resilience to these threats.
+Local flora species are much more resilient to threats as well as vital habitat and food for our native animals.
 Once the trees are removed, we're putting our focus on restoration for our future.

 Frequently Asked Questions